-COORDINATOR START DATE REVIEW DATE OBJECTIVES/STRATEGIES: DVCs 2023 2028 and beyond

-- 8.1 Implement new and expand existing mutually beneficial, purposeful and equitable partnerships with the local community and the private, public and nonprofit organisations to co-create knowledge and co-manage solutions that advance the educational, economic, social, cultural, intellectual and environmental wellbeing of the Makhanda community. - 8.2 Foster greater cooperation and collaboration with the private and public sectors to drive innovation and create opportunities for student internships. - 8.3 Create and sustain strategic, mutually beneficial and collaborative partnerships and alliances with national, continental and international institutions for the exchange of knowledge and engagement on research, teaching and learning and community engagement that expand our impact, research possibilities and benefit humanity. - 8.4 Establish an accessible central portal/repository to showcase the existing expertise and knowledge generated at Rhodes University in response to global development goals (National Development Plan 2030, the United Nations 2030 Agenda for Sustainable Development, and the African Union's Agenda 2063: the Africa we Want).
+COORDINATOR START DATE REVIEW DATE OBJECTIVES/STRATEGIES: DVCs 2023 2028 and beyond 8.1 Implement new and expand existing mutually beneficial, purposeful and equitable partnerships with the local community and the private, public and nonprofit organisations to co-create knowledge and co-manage solutions that advance the educational, economic, social, cultural, intellectual and environmental wellbeing of the Makhanda community.
+8.2 Foster greater cooperation and collaboration with the private and public sectors to drive innovation and create opportunities for student internships.
+8.3 Create and sustain strategic, mutually beneficial and collaborative properties institutions for the exchange of knowledge and engagement on research our impact, research possibilities and benefit humanity. · · 8.4 Establish an accessible central portal/repository to showcase the ex response to global development goals (National Development Plan Development, and the African Union's Agenda 2063: the Africa we 2030, the United Nat -

-КРІ Baseline (2022) 2028 Target Resources Required 8.1 Number of strategic and active partnerships formed to co-manage the challenges of Makhanda 41 45 8.2 Number of collaborative projects with Makana municipality 1 3 8.3 Number of community users of the Rhodes University Library 121 150 8.4 Number of partnerships with the other universities in the Eastern Cape and nationally >17 20 People: 8.5 Number of international research, CE and teaching and learning partnerships 5 10 Investment/Expense: 8.6 A repository/portal of Rhodes University's contribution and knowledge hub created - 1 8.7 Develop and implement Rhodes University's action plan in response to DHET internationalisation policy framework - 1
+KPI Baseline (2022) 2028 Target Resources Required 8.1 Number of strategic and active partnerships formed to co-manage the challenges of Makhanda 41 45 8.2 Number of collaborative projects with Makana municipality 1 3 8.3 Number of community users of the Rhodes University Library 121 150 8.4 Number of partnerships with the other universities in the Eastern Cape and nationally >17 20 People: 8.5 Number of international research, CE and teaching and learning partnerships 5 10 Investment/Expense: 8.6 A repository/portal of Rhodes University's contribution and knowledge hub created - 1 8.7 Develop and implement Rhodes University's action plan in response to DHET internationalisation policy framework - 1